J. Bowers lives in St. Louis, Missouri, where she is an Assistant Professor of English at Maryville University.

 In her free time, she thinks about the hungry ghosts of silent Hollywood while riding her little yellow pony through the Missouri woods.

-Representation: Madison Smartt Bell at Pande Literary Agency.
+Representation: Madison Smartt Bell at Pande Literary.